-A review of the National Wetland Inventory indicates that there are no NWI wetlands on this site.
+The National Wetland Inventory identifies wetlands on/adjacent to this site.
+These wetlands include: PUBGx (This Modifier is used to identify wetland basins or channels that were excavated by humans).
 Although the NWI is very thorough, it is not a complete inventory of all possible wetlands.
-Other regulated wetlands may be present.
+Other regulated wetlands may also be present.